Over 700 years of history

-Tucked privately away along a mile-long winding drive, just three miles south of Ripon, the Hall has been described as Yorkshire’s best-kept secret.
-Not visible from the road, a glimpse of the imposing east wall cannot be seen until visitors reach the old Mediaeval road near to the top of the drive.
-But for a quirk of fate – and a turnpike act of 1777 – Markenfield would be one of the most recognisable houses in Yorkshire and the nearby A61 would run along this now-Bridleway just 200 yards from its façade.
-As it is, the house is approached from the A61 Ripon to Harrogate Road along a humble farm track, past agricultural buildings and farm workers’ cottages.
+Now tucked privately away along a mile-long winding drive, the Hall is not visible from the road.
+A glimpse of the imposing east wall cannot be seen until visitors reach the Old Medieval Road.
+But for a quirk of fate – and a Turnpike Act of 1777 – Markenfield would have been one of the most recognisable houses in Yorkshire, and the nearby A61 would run along this now-Bridleway just 200 yards from its facade.

 Markenfield’s history can largely be divided into five periods, which can be explored using the menu to the left of this page.
 You will also find further information on the family’s most famous member, Caroline Norton – of whom we are extremely proud.